ariga/atlas/doc/website/blog/2022-07-14-announcing-atlas-lint.md

 of treatment.

-Until today, the task of verifying the safety of migration scripts was reserved to humans (preferably SQL savvy, and highly experienced), with this milestone, we believe, we start paving a road to a reality where teams can move as quickly and safely with their databases as they can with their code.
+Until today, the task of verifying the safety of migration scripts was reserved to humans (preferably SQL savvy, and highly experienced).
+We believe that with this milestone we are beginning to pave a road to a reality where teams can move as quickly and safely with their databases as they can with their code.